saiksk939/Everything/Why/Why.md

 **What are your carrier goals**
 My goal is to keep learning and improving my skills so I can take on more responsibilities and grow in my career over time.

+**What are your carrier goals**
+To get an opportunity where I can make the best of my potential and contribute to the organization's growth.

 **How can you rate in yourself in accounting and finance knowledge** I would rate myself around 8 out of 10.
 I have a good understanding of the basics and I’m still learning more every day.
 I have only theory knowledge.
 I don’t have practical knowledge.
 But I’m confident in my skills and always try to improve myself.